-Still on the big Island.
+Still on the Big Island.
 A few nights ago I almost lost my fingertips, nope, not due to a kitchen disaster, something much cooler, night diving with manta rays on the west coast, the surge was so strong that holding on to rocks at the bottom was pretty pointless, must be how little veggie bits feel when you stir your soup bowl. wow.. powerful cooking metaphor.
-Diving with manta rays is listed as one of the 10 things to do before you die apparently… I don’t believe you can do much after that anyways.
+Diving with manta rays is listed as one of the 10 things to do before you die apparently… I don’t believe you can do much after that anyway.
 I have to say, it was AMAZING.
 I wanna do this every night.

 I’ve decided to slow down a bit after that experience and spend some time cooking something.
 I’m not gonna cook a manta ray, just in case you got all excited about possibly reading the weirdest blog post ever.
 I’m going to prepare pork belly, I bought it in a nearby market, and it looked so great and it was cheap too, I couldn’t resist.
 Pork braises wonderfully, takes time to break down its meat and have that melt-in-your-mouth texture, 3 hours in the oven can get you there.
-Pork belly is extremely fatty and it welcomes vinegar, in this case I used white wine vinegar, is what I had at hand.
+Pork belly is extremely fatty and it welcomes vinegar, in this case, I used white wine vinegar, is what I had at hand.
 I would replace that with champagne vinegar in the future.
-Pickles also helped balancing the richness.
+Pickles also helped to balance the richness.
 The caramelized onion and the roasted garlic were SO GOOD.
 Anyways, here’s what I did:

 This is a very simple dish to make, very few ingredients and tools, the oven works all the magic.

 Serves: 4-6 people

 1 Tbs brown sugar